hemantajax/mfe-react/docs/REMOTE_MFE_SETUP.md

 - **Independent Repository**: Has its own Git repository
 - **Independent Deployment**: Can be deployed separately from other MFEs
 - **Shared Dependencies**: Uses shared libraries from `@hemantajax/mfe-uikit`
-- **Route Exposure**: Exposes its routes to be consumed by the host
+- **Module Exposure**: Exposes its components/modules to be consumed by the host
 - **Isolated Development**: Can be developed and tested independently

-This guide shows how to create a **standalone GitHub repository** for a remote MFE using **Products** as an example.
+This guide shows how to create a **standalone GitHub repository** for a remote MFE using **React** with **manual Module Federation setup**.

 > **📌 What You'll Build**: This guide provides a minimal "Hello World" setup to demonstrate the remote MFE architecture.
-You'll get a working remote that can be consumed by the host shell.
+You'll get a working React remote that can be consumed by the host shell.
 Once set up, you can add your own components, services, and business logic as needed.

+> **⚠️ Important**: The NX generators (`nx g @nx/react:setup-mf`) may not work properly with all NX versions.
+This guide shows the **manual approach** that works reliably.

 ---